Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Only two members of the Acadian branch of the Noël family emigrated to Louisiana, from France in 1785:

 Marie-Madeleine Noël, age 28, and younger sister Marie-Marguerite, called Marguerite, age 21, a young widow, crossed on La Bergère, the second of the Seven Ships, which reached New Orleans in August.
-They followed the majority of their fellow passengers to upper Bayou Lafourche, where Marguerite remarried to fellow Acadian Charles Aucoin, in January 1786.
+They followed most of their fellow passengers to upper Bayou Lafourche, where Marguerite remarried to Charles, fils, son of fellow Acadians Charles Aucoin and Anne-Marie Dupuis of Grand-Pré, in January 1786.
 Charles also had come from France aboard La Bergère.
 Spanish officials counted them on the upper bayou in January 1788.
-They had no children; Marguerite's older sister Marie was the only other member of their household.
+They had no children; Marguerite's older sister Marie Madeleine was the only other member counted in their household.
 By January 1791, however, Marguerite had given Charles a daughter.
 She gave him more children before he died at Ascension in January 1805, in his late 50s, leaving Marguerite a widow again.
 She did not remarry.
-She died in Assumption Parish in April 1840; the Plattenville priest who recorded her burial said that she died "at age 70 a widow," but she was 76.
+She died in Assumption Parish in April 1840; the Plattenville priest who recorded her burial said that she died "at age 70 a widow"; she was 76.

 LOUISIANA: RIVER SETTLEMENTS